jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 When the Parser encountered an identifier returned from the Scanner, it would determine what type of identifier in the following order:
 * Keyword, which was hardcoded in the Parser.
-* Template, if the identifier was in the Template Repo.
+* Template Identifier, if it was in the Template Repo.
-* PrototypeAction/PrototypeCondition, if the identifier was in the respective Prototype Repos.
+* PrototypeAction/PrototypeCondition Identifier, if it was in the respective Prototype Repos.
-* Action/Condition, if the identifier was in the Action/Condition Repos.
+* Action/Condition Identifier, if it was in the Action/Condition Repos.

-Once a Region was known at runtime, our code would reference a `Template` identifier known to the Parser with the Region name injected into it, such as ` RouteLocalGroundTransportation<NorthEastRegion>`.
-The Parser would construct a runtime object tree for use on the fly to create the following String:
+Once a Region was known at runtime, our code would reference a `Template` identifier found in the Template Repo by the Parser with the Region name injected into it, such as ` RouteLocalGroundTransportation<NorthEastRegion>`.
+The Parser would substitute the parameterized type, _NorthEastRegion_, for the Template name, REGION, into the Template to create a String like this:
 ```code
 if (isRegional) {
     RouteLocalGroundTransportation(NorthEastRegion)